Former Tauranga council officer alleges he was bullied and threatened by Bella Vista Homes' developer

 The two charges are in relation to site works at 303 and 307 Lakes Boulevard.

-Giving evidence in the trial yesterday, Mogford said when he first met Cancian he was impressed that he was not only the developer but also the principal licenced building practitioner on site.
+Giving evidence in the trial yesterday, Mogford said when he first met Cancian he was impressed that he was not only the developer but also the principal licensed building practitioner on site.

 Later dealings with Cancian "soured" after the council's building inspectors began failing inspections after they found significant defects with some of the works, particularly at the Lakes Boulevard site, he said